Tiffany Webber Carpenter is an attorney dedicated to defending justice and righting wrongs in the Memphis, Tennessee office for Cory Watson.

 Tiffany earned her Juris Doctor degree from the University of Alabama School of Law.
 During law school, she was involved in public interest programs, the Black Law Students Association, and the Civil Law Clinic, where she represented low-income clients with family law and personal injury matters.

-As an attorney, Tiffany handles cases involving bodily injury due to collisions involving cars, trucks, bicyclists, motorcyclists, and pedestrians; accidents as a result of dangerous premises conditions; as well as catastrophic injury and death resulting from police brutality and misconduct.
-If you or a loved one were severely injured or wrongfully died due to a motor vehicle collision, dangerous premises, or police brutality or misconduct, she is ready to advise you of and defend your legal rights.
+As an attorney, Tiffany handles cases involving bodily injury due to collisions involving cars, trucks, bicyclists, motorcyclists, and pedestrians; accidents as a result of dangerous premises conditions; catastrophic injury and death resulting from police brutality and misconduct; and she is also involved in the mass tort litigation practice group.

 “Personal injury attorneys are supposed to make unfortunate events less unfortunate and to help uplift those around us as much as feasibly possible,” said Tiffany.
 “It is extremely gratifying when I’m able to do more for people than what they even considered possible.”